well-it-wasnt-me/torrent_finder/README.md

 **Quick commands**
 - `search <query>` – fetches results; prefix with `movies`, `tv`, `software`, `software mac`, `software win`, or `all` to reuse the presets listed above.
 - `<number>` – selects one of the previous results (inline buttons do the same).
-- `status` – checks Transmission (also available as a dedicated button and inline callback).
+- `status` – lists every torrent and annotates Transmission’s reported state (also available as a dedicated button and inline callback).
-- `status all` – lists every torrent and annotates Transmission’s reported state (downloading, seeding, stopped, queued).
 - `help` / `/help` – shows the condensed cheat-sheet.

 > **Heads up:** background status polling uses Python Telegram Bot's JobQueue.
 Install the optional extra via